 2 Kick-off a GDPR program

-This should be led by C-level executives (or heads of department in smaller organisations) and include the CEO, CIO, CSO and CCO or whoever is responsible for compliance.
+This should be led by C-level executives (or heads of department in smaller organizations) and include the CEO, CIO, CSO and CCO or whoever is responsible for compliance.
 The importance of having IT and legal people speaking the same language and briefing the executives cannot be stressed enough.

-The GDPR requires public authorities and other organisations to appoint a Data Protection Officer (DPO) to guide GDPR implementation and monitor compliance if their core activities require regular and systematic monitoring of data subjects on a large scale, or if they process a large scale of special categories of data.
+The GDPR requires public authorities and other organizations to appoint a Data Protection Officer (DPO) to guide GDPR implementation and monitor compliance if their core activities require regular and systematic monitoring of data subjects on a large scale, or if they process a large scale of special categories of data.

 The DPO should be the head of the data privacy governance structure, liaise with the supervisory authority (the Information Commissioner's Office for UK businesses) and report directly to leadership.
 The ideal candidate will be IT conversant, and have good business acumen, while also being proficient on all GDPR matters.
 Recruiting a DPO may prove time-consuming, so we advise customers to make this a priority.